gertler/1kbwc/README.md

 ## Basic Usage
 ### Step #0 - Environment and Configuration
+You should obtain an SSL (technically TLS, but they're the "same") certificate before running this server.
+The importance is to encrypt data to and from the web server for security purposes, while also making browsers happier when presenting the website.
+This can be done in a few ways, but the simplest and cheapest is to use **Let's Encrypt**, which can be accessed via the [Certbot tool](https://certbot.eff.org).
+Place the certs you get from running that tool into the `./nginx/certbot/` folder.

 #### Fill in all of your secret information into `./secrets`
 * `pg_database.txt`: The name of your postgres database
 * `pg_user.txt`: The username to connect to your postgres database